ostendoboss/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 9 - The “Fizz-Buzz test” is an interview question designed to help filter out the 99.5% of programming job candidates who can’t seem to program their way out of a wet paper bag.

 10 - Write a function that prints a triangle, followed by a new line.

+11 - Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.

+12 - Write a function that prints an integer.